 How many refugees are there in the world?

 Each year the President, in consultation with Congress, determines the numerical ceiling for refugee admissions.
-For Fiscal Year (FY) 2015, the ceiling is 70,000 .
+For Fiscal Year (FY) 2016, the proposed ceiling is 85,000 .

-- Almost half of all refugee arrivals (46.4 percent , or 32,450) in FY 2014 came from the Near East/South Asia—a region that includes Iraq, Iran, Bhutan, and Afghanistan.
+- Over one-third of all refugee arrivals (35.1 percent , or 24,579) in FY 2015 came from the Near East/South Asia—a region that includes Iraq, Iran, Bhutan, and Afghanistan.

 How does the U.S. refugee resettlement process work?

-The Bureau of Population, Refugees, and Migration (PRM) of the Department of State and the Office of Refugee Resettlement (ORR) in the Department of Health and Human Services, as well as offices within the Department of Homeland Security (DHS), are responsible for administering the U.S. Refugee Admissions Program.
+The Refugee Admissions Program is jointly administered by the Bureau of Population, Refugees, and Migration (PRM) in the Department of State, the Office of Refugee Resettlement (ORR) in the Department of Health and Human Services (HHS), and offices within the Department of Homeland Security (DHS).
 U.S. Citizenship and Immigration Services (USCIS) within DHS conducts refugee interviews and determines individual eligibility for refugee status in the United States.

-There are three principle categories for classifying refugees under the U.S. refugee program:
+There are three principal categories for classifying refugees under the U.S. refugee program:

 - Priority One.
 Individuals with compelling persecution needs or those for whom no other durable solution exists.
 These individuals are referred to the United States by UNHCR, or they are identified by a U.S. embassy or a non-governmental organization (NGO).